CBerJun/Muffin/README.md

 Muffin recipe
 ingredients
     1 Blueberry
-    20 grams of Butter
+    19 grams of Butter
 method
     1. set up 4 Bowls
     2. add Blueberry into 3rd Bowl
     3. add water to 1st Bowl at a 1:1 ratio
     4. pour half of contents of 1st Bowl into 4th Bowl
     5. remove Butter from 4th Bowl
-    6. if 4th Bowl is empty, proceed to step 15
+    6. if 4th Bowl is not empty, proceed to step 15
     7. place 3rd Bowl in the oven and bake at 190C
     8. clean 4th Bowl
     9. pour contents of 2nd Bowl into 4th Bowl